clicon/clixon-docs/usecases.rst

 The figure illustrates the way messages flow through the system.
 The numbers illustrate the enumeration below.

-When setting a config value, the candidate datastore is modified and the commited to running which triggers a plugin commit transaction:
+When setting a config value, the candidate datastore is modified and the committed to running which triggers a plugin commit transaction:

 1. CLI example command:
 ::